talktogproject/ethicsteacher/endto-during.md

 ## During Data Collection

 If you [planned your study well](endto-before.md), then the procedures to recruit participants, inform them about the study, and obtain their consent should be clear and easy to follow.
+Any research staff or students doing data collection would have been adequately trained and briefed about the implementation of the study.

 ### Changes in research protocol